 ABS Hydraulic Modulator

-Many ABS systems run self-diagnostic tests when the ignition is turned to the ON/Run position.
-During this system check, the ABS valve modulator can make an audible clicking sound can sometimes be heard in the unit.
-This is a normal condition.
-Older model vehicles will sometimes make this same clicking noise after the vehicle starts moving.
-This, too, is a normal condition.
+Many ABS systems run self-diagnostic tests when the ignition is in the ON/Run position.
+During this system check, the ABS valve modulator can make an audible clicking sound.
+This sound is normal.
+Older model vehicles will sometimes make this same clicking noise after the car starts moving.

-For Instance, if a driver is in a panic braking situation, and the right front tire begins to lose traction and skid.
+For Instance, if a driver is in a panic braking situation and the right front tire begins to lose traction and skid.
 The EBCM or anti-lock brake control module would sense the difference in the rotational speed of this wheel compared to the others.
-It would then release/hold pressure to this brake circuit until optimum traction is achieved.
-This pumping action is faster than any non-bionic human being could hope to achieve.
+It would then release/hold pressure to this brake circuit until it achieves optimum traction.
+This pumping action is faster than any non-bionic human could hope to achieve.

 The hydraulic control modulator contains the valves, solenoids, and pistons that control the holding and release of the hydraulic brake circuit if a wheel were to begin to skid.
 During normal braking, the inlet valve remains open, the outlet valve remains closed, and flow to the brake calipers is unaffected.